lant96/adaptive-embodied-ai/README.md

 Most gesture-based interfaces assume that people move in similar ways.
 In practice, movement patterns differ considerably between individuals due to physiology, habits, experience, and motor abilities.

-This project investigates whether interaction systems can learn these individual characteristics and build personalized movement models that improve usability while reducing the need for predefined interaction rules.
+This project investigates whether interaction systems can learn these individual characteristics and build personalised movement models that improve usability while reducing the need for predefined interaction rules.

 The long-term goal is to develop adaptive embodied interfaces that continuously learn from user behaviour instead of relying on generic interaction models.